 Proposed Class Counsel will move the Court for an award of reasonable attorneys' fees and reimbursement of their litigation expenses that is squarely in line with Ninth Circuit precedent.
 Fed.
 R. Civ.
 P. 23(e)(2)(C)(iii).
-Class Counsel intend to seek reimbursement of litigation expenses, as well as fees not to exceed one-third percent of the settlement fund, with the total request not to exceed \$3 million.1 Class Counsel will file their fees and costs application, which will provide the supporting basis for their request, sufficiently in advance of the Exclusion/Objection deadline, and it will be available on the Settlement website after it is
+Class Counsel intend to seek reimbursement of litigation expenses, and will move the Court for an award of reasonable attorneys' fees not to exceed 25 percent of the total economic value recovered for the class.
+This is in line with the Court's approach to Class Counsel's first fee request, which was itself fully consistent with Circuit precedent.
+See Dkt.
+477 (granting motion for attorneys' fees based on percentage of the fund method with reference to total economic value of the settlement).
+Class Counsel will file their fees and costs application, which will provide the supporting basis for their request, sufficiently in advance of the Exclusion/Objection deadline, and it will be available on the Settlement website after it is filed.
+Settlement Class Members will thus have the opportunity to comment on or object under Fed.
+R. Civ.
+P. 23(h) prior to the Final Approval Hearing.